 “I want to avoid cloud services”

-If privacy and offline control are paramount, OGCS is free and open-source, but you’re limited to Windows desktop and manual sync.
+If privacy and offline control are paramount, OGCS is free and open-source.
+You’re limited to Windows desktop and manual sync though.

 Bottom line